 Multiple patients in the Las Vegas valley have a rare condition that affects the nerve cells in the spinal cord.
 As a result of this condition, patients may be unable to stand or walk.
 The drug treatment costs upwards of $850,000 to initiate therapy, and approximately $375,000 per year thereafter.
 Due to UMC’s participation in the 340B program, we are able to provide treatment for these patients.

 These are just a few examples of the many cases that benefit from our participation in the 340B program.

 IMPACT IF THE PROGRAM WAS SCALED BACK:

 A significant amount of the world-class care UMC provides is supplemented in part by the 340B program savings.
 Without this benefit, these services would be unable to continue.
+The 340B benefits allow UMC to make otherwise financially nonviable services and treatments available to vulnerable and underserved patient populations.
+These services and treatments include, but are not limited to; cancer, HIV, hepatitis C, kidney failure and transplant.
 Additionally, the increased cost of medications would result in decreased clinical pharmacy services as a result of budget shortfalls.

 This translation is provided by Google Translate.
 University Medical Center of Southern Nevada makes no representations or warranties of any kind, whether express or implied, regarding the accuracy of the translation provided above.